hashintel/hash/infra/terraform/README.md

 This will start an SSH tunnel making `localhost:5554` point to the remote RDS instance within the private subnet in AWS.

-To migrate the graph, you must first build the docker container that contains the graph and run it with the graph credentials you should have in the Vault instance.
+To migrate `hash-graph`, you must first build the docker container that contains the graph and run it with the graph credentials you should have in the Vault instance.

 ```console
 $ docker run --rm \